nghin/vacsf.org.mm/src/_posts/articles/2018-01-12-Change-My-Heart-Oh-God.md

 So are you in Christ?
 If you are, your soul can rest, your work is done, the work of believing in the One God has sent (John 6:29).

 If God has fully accepted you, he must have also fully accepted your heart.
-But the peculiar thing is week in, week out, this heart still cries out to God to be changed.
+Then why week in, week out, your heart still cries out to God to be changed?
 How can it be that a child of God who is so loved and accepted by God still find it difficult to love and accept himself?
 Were it the Lord's will to change the believer's heart, wouldn't he be the best one to know when and how to get it done?
 The Lord is the molder and his subject is but clay in his hand.
 If he's pleased of the state of his creation, who are we to question his work, or to hurry his hand?

 > ...
 Now he has reconciled you by his physical body through death to present you holy, without blemish, and blameless before him -  if indeed you remain in the faith, established and firm, without shifting from the hope of the gospel that you heard (Colossians 1:22-23).